YZhang469/UMN-mIQ/README.md

 This repository contains R code for the simulations conducted in the manuscript.

-The functions for interactive Q-learning are modified based on Linn et al. (2015).
-The `iqLearn` functions need to be modified because, in the simulation, we use a test dataset with all counterfactual outcomes to assess the performance of each model.
+The functions for interactive Q-learning are modified based on the R package `iqLearn` developed by Linn et al. (2015).

 ## Simulation study

+In the simulation, we use a test dataset with all counterfactual outcomes to assess the performance of each model.

 ## Application